Turmeric (Curcumin) Supplements Pros and Cons

 How to take it

 The recommended dose for turmeric is between 500 mg and 1000 mg of the dried standardised root extract (containing 95% curcuminoids) per day.
 As an anti-inflammatory: Take 300 mg up to three times a day with meals.
 When you are buying a turmeric supplement ensure that it is a standardised 95% curcuminoids.
-Here is a list of some best turmeric supplements in the UK.
+Here is a list of some best curcumin supplements in the UK.

 Guidelines for Use: